jaf7C7/acc/README.md

 $ acc balance 2022-02-02~
 -932873.03  # Ouch!

-# To get the balance of the entire ledger, omit both dates and just use `~`, making
+# To get the balance of the entire ledger, regardless of whatever the current date
-# sure to quote it to avoid expansion by your shell
+# is set to, omit both dates and just use `~`, making sure to quote it to avoid
+# expansion by your shell
 $ acc balance \~
 -447127.92
 ```